Ipswich Star

-The Ipswich Star (formerly Evening Star) is a daily evening local newspaper based in Ipswich, UK published by Archant.
+The Ipswich Star (formerly Evening Star) is a daily evening local newspaper based in Ipswich, UK published by Newsquest.
 The newspaper started publication on 17 February 1885 and is published Monday to Friday.

 History

 The newspaper was known as The Star of the East from 1885 until 1893 when it became The Evening Star.
 On 23 January 2012 The Evening Star was rebranded as the Ipswich Star, for sale in Ipswich, and the Felixstowe Star for sale in Felixstowe.
 Both editions are published Monday to Friday only, with a Saturday edition no longer viable.

 The newspaper has long been published by the same company as the East Anglian Daily Times.
 The news operations were merged in 2010.

 In the period December 2010 to June 2011, average daily circulation was 15,351.
 This had dropped to an average daily circulation of 8,620 (of which 2,836 are free copies) for the period ended July to December 2017.
 The free Ipswich Advertiser was separated from the newspaper and sales declined further to 6,000 for the period January to June 2018 (actual paid for sales are now down to around 3,000).